 School of Biomedical Sciences and Pharmacy

-Trimester 1 - 2014
+Trimester 1 - 2016

-On completion of this course the students will:
+On successful completion of this course, students will be able to:

-1. Demonstrate the importance of chemistry in the development and application of therapeutic drugs.
+- Demonstrate the importance of chemistry in the development and application of therapeutic drugs.

-2. Develop an understanding of the physico-chemical properties of drugs.
+- Develop an understanding of the physico-chemical properties of drugs.

-3. Obtain a working knowledge of chemical structures and nomenclature.
+- Obtain a working knowledge of chemical structures and nomenclature.

-5. Understand how current drugs were developed and how new scientific techniques will provide future drugs.
+- Understand how current drugs were developed and how new scientific techniques will provide future drugs.

-- pH and ionisation of pharmaceutical compounds
+- Ionisation of pharmaceutical compounds

 - Chemical nomenclature